khkwon01/MySQL-setup/nfs/readme.md

 systemctl start nfs-utils.service
 ```
 3. expose the shared file system to external VM
-1) register nfs filesystem in /etc/exports for exposing external
+a) register nfs filesystem in /etc/exports for exposing external
 ```
 /workshop/linux 10.0.0.0/16(ro,sync,no_root_squash,no_all_squash)
 /workshop/databases 10.0.0.0/16(ro,sync,no_root_squash,no_all_squash)